MewsSystems/gitbook-channel-manager-api/channel-manager-operations/inventory.md

 }
 ```

-#### Open with LOS Restrictions
+#### Closed to Stay with minLos and maxLos

-State `1` is sent but with specified minLos and/or maxLos.
-If `minLos` or `maxLos` is not met, then the restriction should be treated as Closed to stay.
+State `1` is sent with specified minLos and/or maxLos.
+If `minLos` and/or `maxLos` is not met, then the restriction should be treated as Closed to stay.

 ```javascript
 {